patrickdappollonio/kubectl-slice/README.md

       --exclude strings        resource name to exclude in the output (format <kind>/<name>, case insensitive, glob supported)
-      --exclude-kind strings   resource kind to exclude in the output (singular, case insensitive, glob supported) --exclude-name strings   resource name to exclude in the output (singular, case insensitive, glob supported) -h, --help                   help for kubectl-slice
+      --exclude-kind strings   resource kind to exclude in the output (singular, case insensitive, glob supported) --exclude-name strings   resource name to exclude in the output (singular, case insensitive, glob supported) --extensions strings     the extensions to look for in the input folder (default [.yaml,.yml]) -h, --help                   help for kubectl-slice
       --include strings        resource name to include in the output (format <kind>/<name>, case insensitive, glob supported)
-      --include-kind strings   resource kind to include in the output (singular, case insensitive, glob supported) --include-name strings   resource name to include in the output (singular, case insensitive, glob supported) --include-triple-dash    if enabled, the typical "---" YAML separator is included at the beginning of resources sliced -f, --input-file string      the input file used to read the initial macro YAML file; if empty or "-", stdin is used -o, --output-dir string      the output directory used to output the splitted files --prune                  if enabled, the output directory will be pruned before writing the files -q, --quiet                  if true, no output is written to stdout/err -s, --skip-non-k8s           if enabled, any YAMLs that don't contain at least an "apiVersion", "kind" and "metadata.name" will be excluded from the split
+      --include-kind strings   resource kind to include in the output (singular, case insensitive, glob supported) --include-name strings   resource name to include in the output (singular, case insensitive, glob supported) --include-triple-dash    if enabled, the typical "---" YAML separator is included at the beginning of resources sliced -f, --input-file string      the input file used to read the initial macro YAML file; if empty or "-", stdin is used (exclusive with --input-folder)
+  -d, --input-folder string    the input folder used to read the initial macro YAML files (exclusive with --input-file) -o, --output-dir string      the output directory used to output the splitted files
+      --prune                  if enabled, the output directory will be pruned before writing the files -q, --quiet                  if true, no output is written to stdout/err -r, --recurse                if true, the input folder will be read recursively (has no effect unless used with --input-folder)
+  -s, --skip-non-k8s           if enabled, any YAMLs that don't contain at least an "apiVersion", "kind" and "metadata.name" will be excluded from the split
       --sort-by-kind           if enabled, resources are sorted by Kind, a la Helm, before saving them to disk --stdout                 if enabled, no resource is written to disk and all resources are printed to stdout instead